-In every elementary grade, students who were identified as economically disadvantaged had a higher retention rate in 2010-11 than students who were not identified as economically disadvantaged (Figure 8 and Table 10).
-Rates for both economically disadvantaged and non-economically disadvantaged students were highest in Grade 1 (6.5% and 2.5%, respectively).
+In every elementary grade, students who were identified as economically disadvantaged had a higher retention rate in 2011-12 than students who were not identified as economically disadvantaged (Figure 8 and Table 10).
+Under Texas Education Agency (TEA) guidelines, students were identified as economically disadvantaged if they were eligible for free or reduced-price meals under the National School Lunch and Child Nutrition Program (TEA, 2012).
+The rate for economically disadvantaged students was highest in Grade 1 (6.1%), and the rate for non-economically disadvantaged students was highest in kindergarten (2.2%).